Our Team

 Hetxw’ms Gyetxw

-He has contributed to international gatherings such as the UN World Adaptation Science Programme (WASP) and Adaptation Futures, helping to elevate Indigenous voices and knowledge systems in global adaptation dialogues.
+He has contributed to international gatherings such as the UN World Adaptation Science Programme (WASP) conference Adaptation Futures, helping to elevate Indigenous voices and knowledge systems in global adaptation dialogues.
 Grounded in his Gitxsan heritage, Brett’s work fosters cultural and ecological resilience through knowledge-sharing and intergenerational connection.
 With the support of his wife, Jeri, and their children, Warren and Ruby, Brett is dedicated to preserving and transmitting Indigenous knowledge across generations.